From van driving jobs to LGV HGV jobs

 A driving career is an excellent choice for proficient drivers.
 Many van driving jobs only require you to have a car driving licence, which allows you to drive vehicles up to 3.5 tonnes (Category B).

 If you can find Government funding support or are able to invest some time and money you can progress from van driving jobs to train as a LGV/HGV Driver.
 The process involves getting your provisional lorry licence, sitting a theory test, getting your Driver Certificate of Professional Competence (CPC) and taking the relevant practical test.
 It is also a legal requirement to be in good health to operate commercial vehicles on a public road, so a medical examination must be passed.
-Find out more about Driver responsibilities here.
+Find out more about driver responsibilities.

 Working in LGV/HGV jobs is a career choice that comes with responsibilities, including loading and securing goods, vehicle safety checks, vehicle maintenance, planning routes, liaising with customers and completing paperwork to support safety compliance checks and/or audit trails of stock collection and receipt.